Multiple-shot and unambiguous discrimination of von Neumann measurements: Introduction

-With the recent technological progress, quantum information science is not merely a collection of purely theoretical ideas anymore.
-Indeed, quantum protocols of increasing degree of complexity are currently being implemented on more and more complicated quantum devices~\cite{Carolan2015,Boixo2018} and are expected to soon yield practical solutions to some real-world problems~\cite{NISQ2018}.
-This situation motivates the need for certification and benchmarking of various building-blocks of quantum devices~\cite{RandBench2011,Aolita2015,Wooton2018} (see~\cite{Certification2019} for a recent review).
-Discrimination or quantum hypothesis testing constitute one of the paradigms for assessing the quality of parts of quantum protocols~\cite{Chefles2000,Barnett09,Bergou2010,StructureStateDISC, pirandola2019fundamental}.
-In this work, we present a comprehensive study of various scenarios of discrimination of von Neumann measurements on a finite-dimensional Hilbert space.
-Here, by von Neumann measurements, we understand fine-grained projective measurements.
 The general problem of quantum channel discrimination has attracted a lot of attention in recent years.
 One of the first results was the study of discrimination of unitary operators~\cite{acin2001statistical,duan2007entanglement}.
-Later, this has been extended to various settings, such as multipartite unitary operations~\cite{duan2008local}.
-The follow-up paper~\cite{duan2009perfect} formulated necessary and sufficient conditions under which quantum channels can be perfectly discriminated.
+Later, this has been extended to various settings, such as multipartite unitary operations~\cite{duan2008local} and the case of discrimination among more than two unitary channels~\cite{chiribella2013identification}.
+In the work~\cite{duan2009perfect} the authors formulated necessary and sufficient conditions under which quantum channels can be perfectly discriminated.
 Further works investigated the adaptive~\cite{harrow2010adaptive,cope2017adaptive,pirandola2017ultimate,krawiec2020discrimination} and parallel~\cite{duan2016parallel} schemes for discrimination of channels.
 Finally, some asymptotic results on discrimination of typical quantum channels in large dimensions were obtained in~\cite{nechita2018almost}.
 Discrimination of quantum measurements, being a subset of quantum channels, is thus of particular interest.
 Some of the earliest results on this topic involve condition on perfect discrimination of two measurements~\cite{ji2006identification,Ariano2001,Chiribella2008,puchala2018strategies,sedlak2014optimal}